v2rockets/Loyal-Elephie/README.md

 ## Screenshots
-*Meta-Llama-3-70B-Instruct.Q4_K_S.gguf is used when capturing the below screenshots*
+*Meta-Llama-3-70B-Instruct.Q4_K_S.gguf was used when capturing the below screenshots*

 ![](.public/screenshot1.png)